codidact/qpixel/INSTALLATION.md

 Rails.cache.clear
 ```

 After that you can run `rails db:seed` to fill the database with necessary seed data, such as settings, help posts and default templates.
 (If you are preparing a production deployment, you might choose to edit some of the help seeds first.
+The "policy" topics are not included in the initial seed.
 See "Help Topics" at the end of this guide.)

     $ rails db:seed
     Category: Created 2, skipped 0